-New Paltz High School (NPHS) is currently one of the best high schools in New York State, according to Niche (www.niche.com), an online database that helps users compare the relative merits of various schools and neighborhoods.
-According to this highly competitive list, NPHS was ranked 144th of 1,244 public high schools.
-NPHS is also cited as the top high school in Ulster County in 2021.
-Niche ranks New Paltz Middle School (NPMS) as 168th of 1,308 middle schools.

-Niche awarded NPHS an overall grade of A by taking into account a wide range of factors, including academics, teachers, clubs and activities, diversity, college readiness, and health and safety.
+Board: Jen Castle, Jennifer Voorhis, Aimee Hemminger ★ npasa.npcsd@gmail.com various schools and neighborhoods.
+According to this highly competitive list, NPHS was ranked 160th of 1,247 public high schools.
+NPHS is also cited as the top high school in Ulster County in 2022.
+Niche awarded NPHS an overall grade of "A" by taking into account a wide range of factors, including academics, teachers, clubs and activities, diversity, college readiness, and health and safety.
 In addition to reviews and survey responses from parents, students, and residents, the ranking process included an analysis of test scores, college data, and statistics from the U.S. Department of Education.